 Moscone Center closed temporarily nearly two weeks ago, with officials citing a lack of adequate vaccine supply.
 Vaccine allotments to San Francisco, which were the primary responsibility of the state until recently, have been inconsistent, unpredictable and insufficient to meet demand.

 “SFDPH learns about our allotment of second doses on Sunday and our allotment of first doses on Tuesday night.
 We never know the following week's allocations, which makes it challenging to plan ahead,” a spokesperson for the City's COVID Command Center told Public Comment last week.

 Vaccines in San Francisco peaked on Feb.
 10 at 6,668 doses administered, but owing to a lack of supply, that number has steadily declined in the days since.

 Governor Gavin Newsom recently tapped Blue Shield of California to take over vaccine delivery in the state, although details are forthcoming around how exactly the new system will change vaccine allotments to San Francisco and other counties.

 Statewide, the insurer plans to ramp up to 3 million shots per week by March 1 and 4 million per week by the end of April.
 The new Blue Shield system is expected to be rolled out in San Francisco in mid-March.

 Public Comment reached out to a Blue Shield spokesperson, who declined to provide any details about vaccine allocations and directed questions to CDPH.
-This story will be updated when we hear back.

 One potential piece of good news for San Francisco: According to a U.S. Census survey, the San Francisco metro area ranks first in the country in willingness to receive the vaccine.